HR Excellence Awards 2025 - Professional Excellence Awards Finalists

 Talent Acquisition Specialist, Mazergroup

 Courtney is a dedicated Talent Acquisition Specialist with a strong background in recruitment, workforce development, and employee engagement.
 With a passion for connecting top talent with the right opportunities.
-In her role at Mazergroup, Courtney manages recruitment for all 18 locations, overseeing all aspects of the hiring process for each dealership.
+In her role, Courtney manages recruitment for all 18 locations, 13 in Manitoba and 5 in Saskatchewan, overseeing all aspects of the hiring process for each dealership.

 Beyond her professional achievements, Courtney is committed to community engagement and workforce alignment.
 She serves as a Board Director for the Brandon Career Symposium and is a Committee Member for the Workforce Alignment Committee at the Brandon Chamber of Commerce, where she contributes to initiatives that strengthen local employment opportunities.